How Would You Manage Insubordination?

 Navigating Office Politics

 Congratulations on your promotion.
 You were selected over several internal candidates for the management role you have been working toward for years.
 The one thing you didn’t count on was the former peer who thinks he should have won the promotion.
+Office politics are a clear and present danger.

 - Give it a little time and hope that Jim calms down and comes to respect you and your leadership style.